amagid/EECS-377-Final-Project-Backend/README.md

 - In the **config** directory, find the file named *development.json.sample*.
 Make two copies of this file.
 Name one copy *development.json* and the other *production.json*.
 These two files control the configuration data for the application when in development and live production use, respectively.
 In each file, fill in the fields marked with angle brackets (<>).
-For the "db" section, the username and password can be found in the *db-init.sql* file; use the information for the **boilerplate_server** user. **Please note that some external services, including the Google
+For the "db" section, the username and password can be found in the *db-init.sql* file; use the information for the **alexa-lampi_server** user. **Please note that some external services, including the Google
 Maps API, may require that this server's IP address be whitelisted in their sprcific management console.**
 - In the **config/keys** directory, create two files: *jwt-public.key* and *jwt-private.key*.
 Generate an RSA key pair and save the public and private keys to these files, respectively.